Slit-slide-sew bijections for oriented planar maps: Introduction

 The prefactor~\ref{prefa} will be seen as a probability that an edge from the class-specific proper set of edges satisfies an extra property called \emph{boundary-reaching} and whose definition will be given in Section~\ref{secedge}.
 It will be shown that the set of maps we consider can be partitioned into orbits of a rerooting operation, and that the probability given by~\ref{prefa} holds over each orbit.
+This is an instance of the so-called \emph{homomesy} phenomenon: see Remark~\ref{rem:homomesy}.

 Summing up, in the proper class of bipolar oriented maps, the left-hand side counts maps carrying a distinguished internal vertex and the right-hand side counts maps with the same number of vertices in total but one more on the boundary, carrying a distinguished edge satisfying proper constraints.